 - Ingen Schenau, G. J. van, & Beek, P. J., Coordination of multi-joint movement.
 Symposium organized at the Second World Congress of Biomechanics, Amsterdam, The Netherlands, 1994.

 - Beek, P. J., Riccio, G., & Newell, K. M., Affordances and task constraints in intentional systems.
 Symposium organized at the VIIth International Conference on Event Perception and Action, University of British Columbia, Canada, 1993.

 - Beek, P. J., & Guiard, Y., Stability, (a)symmetry, and constraints in two-effector coordination.
 Symposium organized at the Second European Conference on Ecological Psychology, University of Strathclyde, Glasgow, Scotland, 1992.

 - Beek, P. J., & Bootsma, R. J., Ball skills.
-Symposium organized at the VIth International Conference on Event Perception and Action, Faculty of Human Movement Sciences, Vrije Universiteit of Amsterdam, The Netherlands, 1991.
+Symposium organized at the VIth International Conference on Event Perception and Action, Faculty of Human Movement Sciences, Vrije Universiteit Amsterdam, The Netherlands, 1991.

-- Beek, P. J., Bootsma, R. J., van Wieringen, P. C. W., & Reijmers, M., The VIth International Conference on Event Perception and Action, Faculty of Human Movement Sciences, Vrije Universiteit of Amsterdam, The Netherlands, 1991.
+- Beek, P. J., Bootsma, R. J., van Wieringen, P. C. W., & Reijmers, M., The VIth International Conference on Event Perception and Action, Faculty of Human Movement Sciences, Vrije Universiteit Amsterdam, The Netherlands, 1991.

 - Beek, P. J., On the origin of temporal order in movement coordination.
 Symposium organized at the Faculty of Human Movement Sciences, Vrije Universiteit Amsterdam, The Netherlands, 1989.